-Mr. Hussain has over 17 years experience in the Banking and Financial sector in Bahrain.
-He has experience and strong background in accounting and finance.
+Mr. Hussain has over 19 years of experience in the Banking and Financial sector in Bahrain.
+He has a strong background in accounting and finance.
 He worked with The Arab Investment Company (TAIC) for two years and he has then joined the Bank in 1999.